 Moving on to a well-known sports watch brand that continues to produce excellent products at relatively affordable prices.
 This Casio Pro-Trek watch is a solar-powered (battery-powered, and is recharged by a solar panel) ABC watch that has the Triple Sensor Version 3 engine.
 According to Casio, this model has a 95% smaller direction sensor, as well as a “90% reduction in sensor power consumption compared to previous models.”
 This is also more accurate and energy-efficient.

-There are three big buttons on the right side of the watch where users can easily access the ABC features.
+There are three big buttons on the watch’s right side where users can easily access the ABC features.
 The barometer of this model has what Casio calls the Barometric Pressure Tendency Alarm, which gives alert to the user when there are changes in pressure.

 See a comprehensive review of the watch below.